gamemanual0/gm0/source/docs/getting-started-in-ftc/know-your-lingo.rst

     Group of two or, in eliminations, two or three teams that compete.
     In elimination matches each team must play at least once.
 Ranking Points (RP)
     Primary basis in rankings.
-    Win = 2, tie = 1, loss = 0.
+For the Ultimate Goal season, this is the sum of the scores that the alliances you are on at traditional events, and the sum of the scores that your team earns for remote events.
 TieBreaker Points (TBP)
     Secondary determinant in team rankings.
-    Number of points the lower-scoring alliance scores.
+For the Ultimate Goal season, this is split up into two parts; TBP1 and TBP2.
+TBP1 is used before TBP2, and is the alliances/teams autonomous period score.
+TBP2 is the alliances/teams end game score.
+(Whether it is alliances/teams depends on if the team is at traditional events, respectively.)
 Qualification Match
     Qualifying matches (generally 5) with random alliance partners and opponents will be played to determine team rankings.